Azie88/Shell_engineering-devops-basics/README.md

 If you are new to programming or DevOps, think of the Shell as a way to talk to your computer by typing commands instead of clicking with a mouse.

+## Why Learn Shell?

+Mastering the shell is a superpower for developers and DevOps engineers.
+It allows you to:
+- **Automate tedious tasks**: Write scripts to do work for you.
+- **Manage servers**: Interact with remote Linux servers that don't have a graphical interface.
+- **Boost productivity**: Perform complex file operations faster than using a mouse.

+## About This Repository

+I originally created this project as a personal reference to solidify my own understand of shell scripting and DevOps basics.
+I have decided to share it publicly in the hopes that it might help others on a similar learning journey.

 ## What's Inside?

 I have broken down the learning into small sections (directories):